Cubeir/Texture-Set-Manager/README.md

 ## Other texture set management tools in the title bar

-The developer-tools button in the title bar opens a menu with two tools that work on an existing pack rather than generating a new one.
+The developer-tools button in the title bar opens a menu with two tools that work on an existing pack rather than generating texture sets.
 Both ask for a folder first.

 ### Analyze texture sets
 Reads every `*.texture_set.json` in the chosen folder and all of its subfolders, then compares each MER/MERS, normal and heightmap against the color texture of its own set.
 Any PBR texture that is still **pixel-for-pixel identical to its color texture** is flagged – those are almost always template copies that never got painted by an artist, which produce nonsense PBR data in-game and quietly bloat the pack.
 Texture sets that reference a file which doesn't exist are reported too.

-The result opens in a dialog with a copy button and is also written to the log.
-This tool only reads: it never modifies or deletes anything.
+The result opens in a dialog with a copy button to copy the report. which is also written to the log.
+This tool only reads: it never modifies or deletes anything from your PBR texture pack, just gives a way to quickly verify everything's touched by an artist and in its place.

 ### Strip all texture sets
 Deletes every texture set in the chosen folder along with the MER/MERS, normal and heightmap textures those sets reference, leaving **only your color textures**.
 Useful for starting a pack's PBR over from scratch, or for clearing out a pack that declares PBR support but ships little real PBR content.

-Before anything is deleted you're asked whether to strip just that folder or to include its subfolders – that prompt is also the confirmation step, and cancelling is its default. **There is no undo**, so take a backup first if you're unsure.
+Before anything is deleted you're asked whether to strip just that folder or to include its subfolders – that prompt doubles as the confirmation step, and cancelling is its default, because this is a destructive action, make sure you create backups.

-It only ever deletes what a texture set actually resolved to as a PBR layer – never a name-pattern sweep.
-That matters: plenty of legitimate *color* textures end in `_normal` (`sandstone_normal`, `rail_turned_normal`) where "normal" means the ordinary variant of a block, and guessing by suffix would delete those outright.
+> It only ever deletes what a texture set actually resolved to as a PBR layer – never a name-pattern sweep.
+That matters: plenty of legitimate *color* textures end in `_normal` (`sandstone_normal`, `rail_turned_normal`) where "normal" means the ordinary variant of a block, and guessing by suffix would have deleted those outright.

 ---

 For app support, head over to the [Vanilla RTX Discord](https://discord.gg/A4wv4wwYud) server's forum channel, or open an issue here.
 Click the log section beneath the generate button to copy debug logs, plenty useful to attach these when reporting issues!
-If the app ever crashes, it writes a report and shows it to you on the next launch with a button to copy it – attaching that makes a bug easier to fix.
+If the app ever crashes, it writes a report and shows it to you on the next launch with a button to copy it, attaching that makes a bug easier to fix as well.